Ownership and Smart Pointers¶

 Manipulate with reference : 0x00007fe94a808800

-A better way to manage the resource life cycle than the manual control shown above is to use the technique of RAII (resource acquisition is initialization).
+But there are cases that the resource life cycle needs explicit management, and references are not adequate.
+A better way than the manual control shown above is the technique of RAII (resource acquisition is initialization).
 The basic concept of RAII is to use the object life cycle to control the resource life cycle.

 With RAII, we can relax the treatment of always deleting the object in the same function creating it.
 RAII is directly related to the concept of ownership we are introducing immediately.